 Lake Indoon is a brackish, freshwater lake, which has served as an aquatic playground since the late 1950s, early 1960s.
 The lake covers 130 hectares of the Lake Indoon Reserve, with a depth varying from approximately 1.5m – 5m depending on the seasons and rainfall.
 It is approximately 4.5kms around the lake, via the beach.
 Lake Indoon is fed from Erindoon and Bindoon creeks, and fills up by the end of winter.
 Overflow from Lake Indoon drifts back in to the Lake Logue system.
 Back in the 1930s, when the lake was dry, the local property owner built a windmill in the lake basin.
 Parts of the windmill head can still be found on the southwest corner of the lake.

 Lake Indoon is located in the Carnamah Shire, along the Eneabba-Coolimba Road.
-It is approximately 12km west of Eneabba and 19km east of the coast and Leeman.
+It is approximately 12km west of Eneabba and 19km east of Indian Ocean Drive.

-The Lake Indoon facilities include camping grounds around the lake, an ablution block with showers (no hot water available), and a tank for drinking water.
+The Lake Indoon facilities include camping grounds around the lake, an ablution block with showers (no hot water), and a tank for drinking water.
 The boat ramp has been reconstructed, making it a sturdy, concrete structure.
-Bookings for camping sites are not necessary.
 A gas BBQ and picnic area is available for your use near the boat ramp on the north side of the Lake.
 Murals have been painted on the ablution block and drinking water tank by local artists.

 Dogs in the Lake Indoon reserve must be on a leash – penalties exist if dog is found unrestrained.